 Hunched over my son who’s now at the bathroom sink brushing his teeth, I apply the foundation, and when I finish I see I look a little like John Boehner, but my acne’s covered.
 I tell Crazy to go outside and brush off the snow, which has fallen overnight and covered my car, congratulating myself on the brillance of this time-saving idea.
 I have no time for snow.
 No margin of error.

 Crazy goes out but is back in a minute because he forgot the gloves I told him to put on before he went outside.
 There is no time for this.
 No time to retrieve gloves!
 I think as he grabs the gloves and heads back outside.
-And then because I’m out of time, instead of brushing my teeth, I grab the Listerine bottle and swirl the green liquid around in my mouth.
-Spitting it out, I race for the door to find Crazy has only brushed off part of the windshield and nothing else.
+And then, because I’m out of time, rather of brushing my teeth, I grab the Listerine bottle and swirl the green liquid around in my mouth.
+Spitting it out, I race for the door to find Crazy has only brushed off a little patch of the windshield and nothing else.
 Dammit.
-I hop in the car, cram the key into the ignition to start the defrost, and jump out to finish the job because at this rate we’ll never make it to the doctor’s appointment, and looking up at the dashboard clock I see it’s already 8:57.
+I hop in the car, cram the key into the ignition, start the defrost, and jump out to finish the job because at this rate we’ll never make it to the doctor’s appointment, and glancing at the dashboard clock I see it’s already 8:57.

-Once I’ve cleared off enough to see out a patch of the front window and a portion of the back, I reverse down the driveway at top speed before slamming the brakes seconds prior to crashing into the minivan parked directly opposite my driveway.
-Although I’d looked around before pulling out, in my haste I didn’t think to look behind me and so never saw the van.
+Once I’ve cleared off enough to see out a small hole on the front windshield and a portion of the back, I reverse down the driveway at top speed before slamming the brakes seconds prior to crashing into the minivan parked directly opposite my driveway.
+Although I’d checked both ways before pulling out, in my haste I didn’t think to look behind me and so never saw the van.

 I hit the breaks hoping to slow down enough before reaching the corner and careening out into the busy street.
 But it doesn’t happen.
 I’m not going to make it, and with my son in the backseat I pray no cars are coming.
 It’s then I see the Jeep.
 There’s nothing I can do.
 I charge into the street aiming for the far lane, which is empty, and just barely missing the Jeep, we make it.
 We’re alive.

-I continuing to speed all the way to the doctor’s office and manage to be only ten minutes late.
-Taking a breath I yank the car handle to step out, which is when my stomach growls, and I realize I haven’t eaten.
+Relieved, my attention turns back to the appointment and I punch the accelerator, speeding all the way to the doctor’s office.
+I manage to get there only 10 minutes late.
+Taking a breath I yank the car handle and step out, which is when my stomach growls, and I realize I haven’t eaten.
 No matter.
 I hurry Crazy, who is now whimpering because he’s nervous about the appointment despite having been through this painless exam before, into the building and pause for a moment while scanning the directory for the room number.
-Rushing down the hall in search of the door, I try to soothe Crazy’s fears while silently berating myself for not preparing him for a visit that might cause him concern.
+Rushing down the hall in search of the door, I try to soothe Crazy’s fears while silently berating myself for not preparing him for a visit that might cause him some concern.
 It’s my fault he’s worried.

 When we get to the office the receptionist is lovely.
 We are taken straight back to the examination room.
 Everything’s fine except Crazy is still upset and won’t relax, and I have to talk him down, but my words are unable to calm him, and he won’t stop groaning.
 As I stroke his back, my phone rings unexpectedly, and I ignore it, but when it rings again a moment later, I’m concerned there’s an emergency.
-But I’m in the middle of the appointment, and I’m trying to calm my little boy and can’t answer it.
+I wonder what to do, but I’m in the middle of the appointment, and I’m trying to calm my little boy, and I can’t answer it.

 Once the official exam ends, I grab the phone and see it’s only the school and my husband.
 There’s no emergence.
 My husband was supposed to notify the school of Crazy’s absence, but the school’s number appears ahead of his, which is how I know he never did.